Emtricitabine/Tenofovir disoproxil Krka

 Why is Emtricitabine/Tenofovir disoproxil Krka approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) concluded that, in accordance with EU requirements, Emtricitabine/Tenofovir disoproxil Krka has been shown to have comparable quality and to be bioequivalent to Truvada.
-Therefore, the CHMP’s view was that, as for Truvada, the benefit outweighs the identified risk.
-The Committee recommended that Emtricitabine/Tenofovir disoproxil Krka be approved for use in the EU.
+The European Medicines Agency concluded that, in accordance with EU requirements, Emtricitabine/Tenofovir disoproxil Krka has been shown to have comparable quality and to be bioequivalent to Truvada.
+Therefore, the Agency’s view was that, as for Truvada, the benefit outweighs the identified risk.
+The Agency recommended that Emtricitabine/Tenofovir disoproxil Krka be approved for use in the EU.

 What measures are being taken to ensure the safe and effective use of Emtricitabine/Tenofovir disoproxil Krka?

-The company that markets Emtricitabine/Tenofovir disoproxil Krka will provide an information pack to doctors which covers the risk of kidney disease with Emtricitabine/Tenofovir disoproxil Krka and use in pre-exposure prophylaxis.
+The company that markets Emtricitabine/Tenofovir disoproxil Krka will provide an information pack to doctors which covers the risk of reduced kidney function with Emtricitabine/Tenofovir disoproxil Krka, and information about use in adults for pre-exposure prophylaxis.
 Healthcare professionals will also receive a brochure and reminder card to hand out to individuals receiving the medicine for pre-exposure prophylaxis.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Emtricitabine/Tenofovir disoproxil Krka have also been included in the summary of product characteristics and the package leaflet.